Ascertaining the Uncertainty Relations via Quantum Correlations: Abstract

 \section{Abstract}

 We propose a new scheme to express the uncertainty principle in form of inequality of the bipartite correlation functions for a given multipartite state, which provides an experimentally feasible and model-independent way to verify various uncertainty and measurement disturbance relations.
-By virtue of this scheme the implementation of experimental measurement on uncertainty relations to a variety of physical systems becomes practical.
-The inequality in turn also imposes a constraint on the strength of correlation, i.e. determines the maximum value of the correlation function for two-body system and a monogamy relation of the bipartite correlation functions for multipartite system.
+By virtue of this scheme the implementation of experimental measurement on the measurement disturbance relation to a variety of physical systems becomes practical.
+The inequality in turn also imposes a constraint on the strength of correlation, i.e. it determines the maximum value of the correlation function for two-body system and a monogamy relation of the bipartite correlation functions for multipartite system.

 The uncertainty principle lies at the heart of quantum mechanics and is one of the most fundamental features which distinguish it from the classical mechanics.
 The original form, $p_1q_1\sim h$, stems from a heuristic discussion of Heisenberg on Compton scattering \cite{Heisenberg-o} where $p_1$, $q_1$ are the determinable precisions of position and momentum, $h$ is the Planck constant.
 A generalization to arbitrary pairs of observables is $ \Delta {A} \Delta {B} \geq |\langle [A,B] \rangle|/2 $, where the standard deviation is $\Delta {X} = (\langle X^2\rangle - \langle X \rangle^2)^{1/2}$, $X =A\ \text{or}\ B$, $\langle \cdots \rangle$ stands for expectation value, and the commutator is defined as $[A,B] \equiv AB - BA$.
 This is the usually called Heisenberg-Robertson uncertainty relation \cite{Robertson}.
 A more stronger version is the Robertson-Schr\"odinger uncertainty relation \cite{Schrodinger} which takes the form of $(\Delta {A})^2 (\Delta {B})^2 \geq (\langle \{A, B\} \rangle/2 - \langle A \rangle \langle B \rangle )^2 + |\langle [A, B] \rangle|^2/4 $ where the anticommutator is defined as $\{A,B\} \equiv AB + BA$.